 What Constitutes an Onboarding Process?
 Defining the Stages!

-Establishing and executing an onboarding procedure is essential for any organization striving to create a welcoming and engaging environment for employees.
+Establishing and executing an onboarding procedure is necessary for any organization striving to create a welcoming and appropriate engagement zone for employees.
 It establishes a foundation for newcomers, fosters a sense of belonging, and provides them with the tools they need to excel in their roles.
-This article will delve into the stages of an onboarding process.
+This report will dig into the stages of an onboarding process.

 1. Pre-Boarding: Setting the Stage for Success